cairo-book/cairo-book/src/ch14-02-contract-functions.md

 # Contract Functions

-In this section, we are going to be looking at the different types of functions you could encounter in contracts:
+In this section, we are going to be looking at the different types of functions you could encounter in Starknet smart contracts.

 ## 1. Constructors